HaydenElza/retro-photos/README.md

 Before running the script add photos to `input/` directory.

 > [!NOTE]
-> Photos are sorted by number.
+> Photos are sorted by number if possible.

 Then run `app.py`:
 ```bash